Religious leaders condemn Trump's immigration order. But who's listening?

 Even Trump's childhood church has condemned the executive order.

-The Rev. J. Herbert Nelson, the top official in the US-based Presbyterian Church, called Trump's order "a miscarriage of justice."
+The Rev. J. Herbert Nelson, the top official in the Presbyterian Church (USA), called Trump's order "a miscarriage of justice."

 "I urge the president and his administration to reverse this very harmful decision regarding refugees," Nelson said.
 "Presbyterians are not afraid of this so-called terror threat.
 We are not afraid because we profess a faith in Jesus, who entered the world a refugee."